nhsconnect/ITK3-FHIR-eDischarge/pages/design/design.md

 The subsections provide information on things such as:

-- how the resources are linked
+- How the resources are linked
-- how attachments are used
+- How attachments are used
-- guidance on constructing and rendering the narrative of a document
+- Guidance on constructing and rendering the narrative of a document
 - How to construct the list for coded clinical resources